Current Event September 1, 2020

 When people think about America’s founding generation, names like Washington and Franklin typically come to mind.
 But one lesser known, yet important, person was Dr. Benjamin Rush.
 Rush was one of the leading doctors in early America.
 He was also involved in some of early America’s defining events, including the signing of the Declaration of Independence and the crossing of the Delaware, as well as being active in the abolition movement and advocacy for the mentally ill.
 This NPR story examines the life of Dr. Rush and discusses his significance, both in his own time and in American history.

 In the original Constitution, the founders laid out a process through which a president could be removed from power, known as impeachment.
 In this audio story, a history professor explains how impeachment works.
 She also gives a brief history of presidential impeachments, explaining some of the issues in each case.
-Finally, she addresses the problem with impeachment, namely that it is often used for cynical political purposes, rather than as a mechanism for holding a president accountable for job performance.
+Finally, she sounds a warning about impeachment, namely that it is should not be used for political purposes but rather as a mechanism for holding a president accountable for job performance.

 Throughout American history, voting has been a contested right.
 Thought of as a right of citizenship, voting has, in fact, been restricted to varying degrees since the foundation of the country.
 Even today, barriers exist that make it difficult even for citizens to vote.
 In this Civics101 story, an author discusses the contested history of voting in America, how voting has changed over time, and some of the 21st century obstacles that impact the right to vote today.